Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/DevelopmentNotes.md

 - Primarily porovide mechanisms, then provide convenience policies
 - Synthesis and mutability of structures is primary functionality, analysis is secondary.
+- Every structure should be considered as presentable in an user interface, unless deemed internal
+- Avoid recursive structures, they are not easy to work with in user interfaces

 ## Know Debt and Out of Scope